dylankane/Match-It/README.md

 - `#000000` used for secondary highlights.
 (Black)

-I created the colour scheme myself but here is an image of it visualised on a palette creater.
+I created the colour scheme myself, but here is an image of it visualised on a palette creater.
 ![colour palette](documentation/colourpalette.jpg)
 [colour palette created using coolors.co ](https://coolors.co/7ccbaf-d9df7a-414141-000000)

 I've used CSS `:root` variables to easily update the global colour scheme by changing only one value, instead of everywhere in the CSS file.